-70 Doctor of Laws and Baron Johann Friedrich Karg von Bebenburg (1647-1719) was at that time the Bavarian Geheimer Rat and dean of the zu Unser Lieben Frauen monastery and later the Cologne Oberstkanzler and the Abbot of Mont Saint Michel.
+- 70 Doctor of Laws and Baron Johann Friedrich Karg von Bebenburg (1647-1719) was at that time the Bavarian Geheimer Rat and dean of the zu Unser Lieben Frauen monastery and later the Cologne Oberstkanzler and the Abbot of Mont Saint Michel.
 Initially he focused on France, but later he gravitated to the Emperor and provided Count von Kaunitz with invaluable information (for example, he played a significant role in negotiating the marriage of the Bavarian Elector's younger sister, Violanta Beatrix.
 See briefly L. MARŠÁLKOVÁ, Dvě instrukce pro Dominika Ondřeje z Kounic).
 Contacts between him and Count von Kaunitz can be dated back at least until the period of Kaunitz' first Bavarian mission, while in later years it is evidenced by the numerous mentions in his correspondence with the Elector Palatine (BayHStA München, Abteilung I, Kasten blau 14/13, s. f.).
 Cf. Johann Friedrich von SCHULTE, Karg von Bebenburg, Johann Friedrich Ignaz, in: Allgemeine Deutsche Biographie, Band 15, 1882, p.
-121.

-71 The imperial instruction from 13.
+121. - 71 The imperial instruction from 13.
 12. 1687, MZA Brno, RA Kouniců, Inv.
 No. 2597, sign.
 119 (1), Kart.
 285, fol.
 28-34.
-The Elector's instruction suggest that in addition to official instructions Kaunitz also received secret - encrypted - orders.
+The Elector's instruction suggest that in addition to official instructions Kaunitz also received secret encrypted orders.
 Currently it is possible neither to prove nor to disprove whether or not Baron Karg had access to these orders.
 See the Elector's instruction for Count von Kaunitz from 7.
 12. 1687, ibidem, fol.
-49-58.

-72 For example the imperial instruction from 14.
+49-58. - 72 For example the imperial instruction from 14.
 11. 1687, ibidem, fol.
 81-88.
 Immediately after Count von Kaunitz submitted his credentials at the appropriate places and took care of the necessary formalities the Emperor was eagerly awaiting the first report; see the second imperial instruction from the same date, ibidem, fol.
-67-78.

-73 The imperial instruction from 13.
+67-78. - 73 The imperial instruction from 13.
 12. 1687, ibidem, Kart.
 285, fol.
-28-34.
+28-34. - 74 While Emperor Leopold I was well aware that the young Bavarian Prince did not completely satisfy the requirements that were imposed on such an important function as the management of one of the spiritual electoral positions, he hoped that the health of the current Elector of Cologne would

-Count, he needed to strive again to ensure that, if possible, all the negotiations took place smoothly, without any scandals or squabbles and he should be prepared to counteract any personal sympathies or antipathies and, on the contrary he should strive to ensure the most favourable representation of the Imperial Majesty.75 The Count should also slowly start, with all due discretion, preparing for the eventual withdrawal of Fürstenberg from the election and he should assist him to obtain the Bishopric of Luttych, whose superior at that time was still Maximilian Heinrich of Bavaria.76 enable him to function until such a time that the Prince reaches the required age and also that, in the meantime, his negotiators will achieve a sufficient number of votes in the Chapter (i.e. at least two thirds of the total number of 24).
-Both the imperial side and the Bavarian side were thereby relying on the adjournment or at least the delaying of the election and also counting that they would be able use this time to obtain the Papal approval, without which it was not possible to occupy the See.
-Ibidem.
+Count, he needed to strive again to ensure that, if possible, all the negotiations took place smoothly, without any scandals or squabbles and he should be prepared to counteract any personal sympathies or antipathies and, on the contrary he should strive to ensure the most favourable representation of the Imperial Majesty.
+The Count should also slowly start, with all due discretion, preparing for the eventual withdrawal of Fürstenberg from the election and he should assist him to obtain the Bishopric of Luttych, whose superior at that time was still Maximilian Heinrich of Bavaria.

-With the advent of 1688, however, all the efforts of the imperial diplomats proved futile: Maximilian Heinrich (with substantial support from France) appointed Wilhelm Egon von Fürstenberg as his successor and the Chapter affirmed his nomination on the 7th January.77 Emperor Leopold refused to accept it however, and even Pope Innocent XI
+With the advent of 1688, however, all the efforts of the imperial diplomats proved futile: Maximilian Heinrich (with substantial support from France) appointed Wilhelm Egon von Fürstenberg as his successor and the Chapter affirmed his nomination on the 7th January.
+Temperor Leopold refused to accept it however, and even Pope Innocent XI